dribnet/purvs/README.md

 ### Color Glyphs

-I have been working on making my glyph system out of rotated rectangles.
-I would like the rectangles to become lighter with the change in saturation and for them to become larger with a larger brightness.
-For the hue I have made the shape rotate which looks quite cool.
+I have been working on my glyph system so that you can see the images more clearly and that the oddball is more clear.
+I am having a bit of trouble achieving this but I'm getting there!'